SiqiD47/Multiplatform-Mobile-App-Development-with-React-Native/README.md

 ## To run this app:

+1. In the ReactNative/confusion folder, run

+**npm install**

+=> to install all the required packages.

-In the baseUrl.js file, modify the base URL to your computer's IP address
+2. In the baseUrl.js file, set the base URL with your computer's IP address

-Go to the json-server folder and run:
+3. Go to the json-server folder and run:

 **json-server --watch db.json -p 3001 -H *YOUR_IP_ADDRESS***

-=> connect the server to get/post data
+=> to connect to the JSON server and get/post the data.

-Then go to the ReactNative/confusion folder and run:
+4. Finally, go to the ReactNative/confusion folder and run

 **expo start**

-=> run the app
+=> to run the app.

 ## To debug this app:

 Run **sudo yarn global add react-devtools@3.2.3** to install react-devtools.

-In the ReactNative/confusion folder and run:
+In the ReactNative/confusion folder and run **react-devtools**.

-**react-devtools**